"

 The presentation must feature the student’s voice and visuals that keep the audience’s attention.
 We prefer to have the student’s image as well.
 Many students choose to build a slide deck for this purpose; however, some students have had more creative ideas and recorded themselves conducting discussions, walking around, or showing video clips and images with music.
 As the instructor, you can determine what would be acceptable for your class.

 Videos should be between 5 and 8 minutes long.
-Videos this size are quite large- too large for our learning management system.
-Students should upload the videos to a platform that can handle the video size, such as OneDrive, Google Drive, YouTube, etc.
+Videos this size are quite large, which is too large for our learning management system.
+Students should upload the videos to a platform that can handle the video size, such as OneDrive, Google Drive, or YouTube.

 • Introduction slide to introduce your work and yourself with the name of your presentation, your name, date, course